LostArtefacts/TRX/docs/tr1/README.md

 - fixed being able to shoot the scion multiple times if save/load is used while it blows up
 - fixed the game crashing if a cinematic is triggered but the level contains no cinematic frames
 - fixed pushblocks being rotated when Lara grabs them, most noticeable if asymmetric textures have been used
+- fixed Lara becoming clamped if she picks up an item under a steeply sloped ceiling

 #### Cheats
 - added a fly cheat